 REIT stands for real estate investment trust.
 These trusts represent pooled investor capital invested in properties that generally produce revenue.

 In Australia, REITs are known as A-REITs.
-However, there are plenty of international REIT investment opportunities, with many opportunities for trusts operating in the United States.
+However, there are plenty of international REIT investment opportunities, with many opportunities for trusts operating in the US.

-A-REITs have a recent history of strong performance, with total returns for the sector in the 12 months ending August 2021 of 31.8%.
-But, as you will see below, there are many factors that can influence different aspects of the property market.
+A-REITs have a recent history of strong performance, with the global REIT market forecast to increase 2.8% CAGR through 2027.
+However, as you will learn in this article, there are many factors that can influence different aspects of the property market.
 And it is important to understand that past performance does not guarantee future success.

 What are Industrial REITs?